Freezing Temperatures Might be Making Your Asthma Worse

 Steps to Limit Cold Weather-Induced Asthma

 - Winter season is mainly known as flu season for asthma patients.
-To counter this notion, as a start, you need to get a flu vaccine to get protection against asthma problems.
+To counter this notion, as a start, you need to get a flu vaccine to get protection against this disease’s problems.

 - If you are experiencing a lack of breathing in the cold season, you need to avoid outdoor exercises or any activities outside if it’s colder than 10º.